The Fortress Unvanquishable, Save for Sacnoth: Style

-Dunsany's greatest strength as a short story writer was his evocative power; plot and character were in the service of image and atmosphere, and "The Fortress Unvanquishable, Save for Sacnoth" makes full use of this ability.
+According to John D. Rateliff, Dunsany's greatest strength as a short story writer was his evocative power; plot and character were in the service of image and atmosphere, and "The Fortress Unvanquishable, Save for Sacnoth" makes full use of this ability.
 It piles up fantastic images which acquire an overwhelming power.
 The story contrasts familiar images such as woods, hills, and villages with the magical, heightening the effect of both.

 The style of the story is deliberately poetic and archaic, in both word choice (such as using "fell" for "deadly" and "ere" for "before") and grammar.
 It often inverts normal sentence order or uses long sentences held together with many "and"s to heighten the flow of images.
 It also uses repetition, alliteration, and assonance.

 "The Fortress Unvanquishable, Save for Sacnoth" makes frequent references to Hell, Satan, and other Christian themes.
 This is a break from Dunsany's earlier stories (such as The Gods of Pegāna), which centre on the imagined mythology of Pegāna; it anticipates his later work set in the real world.
 Despite this serious theme, there are humorous elements such as Wong Bongerok "slobbering" Gaznak's hand.
 The fight with Tharagavverug may be ridiculous, but has been described as "probably the most original method of dragonslaying ever devised".